Trains from Venice

 Option 1, Venice to Innsbruck by direct train - the best option, if the afternoon departure suits you

-Option 2, other departures with a change in Verona - if you want a morning departure
+Option 2, other departures with a change in Verona - if you want an earlier morning departure

 Scenery (and vineyards!) on the Brenner route Scenery on the Brenner route